 LSUHSC-NO investigators planning to conduct a study for which the NCI CIRB can serve as the IRB of record must also undergo review by the LSUHSC-NO human research protection program (HRPP) to ensure compliance with local institutional requirements as outlined in the CIRB Standard Operating Procedures.
 The NCI CIRB is responsible for the regulatory IRB review of studies.
 LSUHSC-NO is responsible for oversight of studies and local monitoring, which will be accomplished by LSUHSC-NO HRPP staff, the Clinical Trials Review Committee in the Stanley S. Scott Cancer Center, and the Pediatric Review Committee in Children’s Hospital.
 This oversight is not an IRB review, but it does involve in part reviewing proposed research to ensure:

 - investigators and research staff are appropriately qualified and resourced;

 - mechanisms are in place to receive and address concerns from local study participants and others about the conduct of the research;

 - the research is being conducted at sites where appropriate research agreements are in place; and

 - Institutional concerns, including biological safety and risk management, are being addressed.

-The below form and guidance describe LSUHSC-NO requirements and procedures for conducting applicable NCI–sponsored studies.
+The documents below provide additional guidance and instructions for conducting applicable NCI–sponsored studies.

 For additional information, please contact: